jhpyle/docassemble/_docs/docker.md

 The `files` folder, the `config.yml` file, and the `letsencrypt.tar.gz` (if Let's Encrypt is used) are important for restoring the system on startup, but they are always up-to-date; they are not copied from the server during the shutdown process.
+So even if you have an unsafe shutdown, you will have up-to-date versions of `files`, `config.yml`, and `letsencrypt.tar.gz`.

-If you are using [persistent volumes], the files and directories that are saved during the shutdown process are:
+If you are not using [S3](#persistent s3) or [Azure blob storage](#persistent azure), then during a safe shutdown process, application data is saved into the following files and folders:

 * `/usr/share/docassemble/backup/postgres` - a folder containing a
   "dump" of each database hosted by the [PostgreSQL] server.
 Usually